 Instructions

-- Divide into 8-10 portions.
+- Then, divide into 8-10 portions.
 Smear some ghee on your palms and roll each portion into a smooth ball.
 Press the ball slightly to flatten it to resemble traditional peda shape.
-Repeat for all portions.
+Repeat for all the portions.

 Notes